Exploring horror cinema

 What is the course about?

-This online film studies course explores a range of ways of approaching and thinking about the horror film and will consider key themes, concepts and critical accounts of the genre as a means through which to do so.
-We will also look at the ways in which horror cinema has been understood as a 'problem' genre and the censorship issues arising from this, but, somewhat paradoxically, how it has always found an audience, often dedicated to the genre, and its current status as a major box office attraction.
-The course will also explore a range of production contexts, past and present, including both classical and post-classical Hollywood, British and European cinema, and East Asian cinema, and the various forms of the genre that have emerged within each of these.
+This online film studies course explores a range of ways of approaching and thinking about the horror film.
+It will consider key themes, concepts and critical accounts of the genre and its critical and cultural status.
+We will also be thinking about the popular appeal of the horror film for audiences and its changing status and cultural function, from its earliest days in the silent era, to today's mainstream blockbusters.
+We will also explore a range of production contexts, past and present, including both classical and post-classical Hollywood, British and European cinemas, and East Asian cinemas, and the variation on the genre that have emerged within each of these.

-Films featured on the course will include the following:
+Films featured on the course might include the following:

 Prior viewing and reading is not required.
 The tutor will provide notes for each session and suggest further reading and viewing.